Methodology

 Immunity load

-How much runway is left.
+How much runway is left before the next mistake changes the math permanently.
 A deep catalog buys time.
 An older audience forgives more complexity.
 A favorable cultural moment absorbs violations that an unfavorable one turns into career events.
-All three together determine how many mistakes are left before the math changes permanently.
+All three together determine how many mistakes are left.
+When immunity runs out, the next incident isn't a mistake.
+It's the verdict.
+And verdicts don't reverse.

 1